Rent vs. Buy Calculator New York City

 In the early years, the payment will be primarily paying down interest.
 The payment amount may bring your monthly cost down to $6,000.

-With this considered, it is still a higher price to pay than renting; you may choose ownership for the potential price appreciation along with the pride that comes from staking your claim.
+With this considered, it is still a higher price to pay than renting; you may choose ownership for the potential price appreciation and the pride that comes from staking your claim.